ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

   samtools sort -O cram --output-fmt-option archive -M - -o archive.cram
 ```

-When viewing the same sequences in fastq.gz, bam, or cram, we get an astonishing reduction.
+When viewing the same sequences in FASTQ, BAM, or CRAM, we get an astonishing reduction.

 ```text
 -rw-------.
 1 user users 81M May 30 20:03 unmapped.bam